 - Names of authors and title of journals, published in non-latin alphabets should be transliterated in English.

-- DOI number or the link of article should be added to the end of the each reference.
+- If available please add DOI numbers or the link of articles at the end of each reference.

 Abayomi (2000), Agindotan et al. (2003), (Kelebeni, 1983), (Usman and Smith, 1992), (Chege, 1998; Chukwura, 1987a,b; Tijani, 1993,1995), (Kumasi et al., 2001).

 Lucy MC (2000).
 Regulation of ovarian follicular growth by somatotropin and insulin- like growth factors in cattle.
 Journal of Dairy Science, 83: 1635-1647.

 Kareem SK (2001).
 Response of albino rats to dietary level of mango cake.
 J. Agric.
 Res.Dev. pp 31-38.

 Chikere CB, Omoni VT and Chikere BO (2008).
 Distribution of potential nosocomial pathogens in a hospital environment.
 African Journal of Biotechnology.
 7: 3535-3539.